scantist/user-docs/docs/en-US/Trigger-Scan-via-UI/SCM-Scan-Settings.md

 1.&nbsp;&nbsp;&nbsp;Click on the newly added project

-2.&nbsp;&nbsp;&nbsp;Click on “Project Settings” in the top right corner
+2.&nbsp;&nbsp;&nbsp;Click on "Project Settings" in the top right corner

-3.&nbsp;&nbsp;&nbsp;Under the “Scan Settings”, select the testing solution you want to configure
+3.&nbsp;&nbsp;&nbsp;Under the "Scan Settings", select the testing solution you want to configure

 ![Testing Solution tabs](/images/Trigger-Scan/SCM-Scan-Settings-1.png)